-Cutting up a whole chicken is not as daunting as it sounds!
-With the right tools and approach, it will take you less than 5 minutes once you get it down.
+Cutting up a whole chicken is not as daunting as it sounds.
+With the right tools and a simple approach, it takes less than five minutes!

 whole chicken cut up